anas-halid/anas-halid/README.md

 <br>
 Currently in my final year, going to graduate with my BCompSc degree soon.
 <br>
-Interested in learning new tech trends, and how it has the impact to change our lives.
+Interested in learning new tech trends, and how it has the ability to impact our lives.
 <br>
 <br>
 MERN stack developer